perryz0/lhasa/README.md

 # lhasa
 Lhasa, a city known for its religious significance as a hub for pilgrims, is a smart LLM-powered itinerary generator and social platform that connects like-minded explorers.
 The platform offers personalized travel itineraries and allows users to share their plans with others, creating opportunities for connection and shared experiences.
 By fostering a community of travelers, Lhasa helps transform individual trips into meaningful journeys.
 The name reflects its mission to inspire memorable and impactful travel.
+[GPT cooked this summary fr]

 ## Tasks
 - ~~Frontend design~~